DevMountain/mentor-project-phase-handbook/README.md

 <details closed>
 	<summary>Mock Interview Information</summary>

 Mock interviews should be broken up into 4 parts: HR questions, Technical questions, whiteboarding, and giving the student time to ask questions.
-After the mock interview, make sure you provide students feedback on what they did well, and what they could do improve on.
+After the mock interview, make sure you provide students feedback on what they did well, and what they could improve on.
 We've found it works best to have 2 mentors in the interview, with one taking the role of HR and the other being the Technical lead.

 ### HR Questions